evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 You can choose two seat types for the second row in the Porsche Taycan.

 The standard option is two integrated seats in the second row.
-The following functionalities are available on this option.
+In addition, the following functionalities are available.

 - heating (optional)
 - integrated headrest

 The second option is two integrated seats in the second row with a third smaller seat in between.
-The following functionalities are available on this option.
+In addition, the following functionalities are available.

 - heating (optional)
 - integrated headrest

 ## Comfort